Corliss Williamson

 Corliss Mondari Williamson (born December 4, 1973) is an American basketball coach who serves as an assistant coach for the San Antonio Spurs of the National Basketball Association (NBA).
 He is also a former player who played for four teams during his 12-year career.
-He previously served as an assistant coach for the Phoenix Suns.
+In 2002, Williamson was selected as NBA Sixth Man of the Year.
 His nickname is "Big Nasty", a moniker he received from his AAU coach when he was 13.
 Williamson was a dominating power forward in college at Arkansas, but an undersized power forward in the NBA and mostly played at the small forward position.

 Amateur career

 High school

 Corliss Williamson played basketball at Russellville High School, where he achieved numerous accolades.
 He was a three-time all-conference and all-state selection, and was named the Gatorade National Player of the Year in 1992.
 Prior to his senior year, Williamson held his own against future teammate Chris Webber in an AAU championship game, getting 37 points to Webber's 38 points.
 As a senior Williamson averaged twenty-eight points and nine rebounds per game, and led his team to the King Cotton Classic championship.
 In the title game, Russellville defeated a team led by Jason Kidd, with Williamson blocking a potential game-winner by Kidd at the buzzer.
 Williamson was named tournament MVP, but gave his medal to his teammate, Marcus Thompson, at the award podium.
 Williamson closed out his high school career with a selection to play in the 1992 McDonald's All-American Game.
 He came in second in scoring to game MVP Othella Harrington, with fourteen points, and also had ten rebounds.
 His #34 jersey has been retired by Russellville High and hangs on the wall of the school's arena, along with his McDonald's All-American jersey.